About

 Instructions

-If looking for a plain dairy-free chocolate frosting, double this recipe – only use as much milk is needed for desired consistency.
+DAIRY FREE CHOCOLATE FROSTING – if looking for a dietary friendly recipe try my dairy-free chocolate frosting and double the recipe – only use as much milk as needed for desired consistency.

-Cake can likely be made in a 9×13 pan though I haven’t tried this yet myself.
-Bake at 350ºF and watch baking time after 25 minutes.
+CAKE PAN – cake can be made in a 9×13 pan.
+Bake at 350ºF and watch baking time after 20 minutes.
 Checking every few minutes until inserted toothpick into the center of cake comes out clean.

 Cake recipe adapted from: Ina Garten